CleverRaven/Cataclysm-DDA/doc/MAGIC.md

     "extra_effects": [ { "id": "test_attack" } ],            // this allows you to cast multiple spells with only one spell
     "flags": [ "SILENT", "WONDER", "RANDOM_DAMAGE" ],        // see "Spell Flags" in this document
     "valid_targets": [ "hostile" ],                          // if a valid target is not included, you cannot cast the spell on that target.
-    "effect": "target_attack",                               // effects are coded in C++.
+    "effect": "attack",                                      // effects are coded in C++.
 A list is provided in this document of possible effects that have been coded.
     "effect_str": "target_message",                          // varies, see table of implemented effects in this document "min_damage": 5,                                         // minimum (starting damage)
     "max_damage": 7,                                         // maximum damage the spell can achieve